cpuelz/cpuelz.github.io/index.md

 ## About me
 My interests are in mathematical physiology and medicine and numerical methods.
-Many of my applications are related to abnormal physiologies and interventions for congenital defects in the human cardiovascular system.
+Many of the applications I work on are related to abnormal physiologies and interventions for congenital defects in the human cardiovascular system.

 Here is my [cv](cpuelzcv2.pdf) and my [google scholar page](https://scholar.google.com/citations?user=1ZWd9TIAAAAJ&hl=en).